 Did you know… WebAssign is a fully customizable platform?
 WebAssign empowers instructors to tailor their courses to specific teaching or learning styles.
-Keep reading to discover and learn how to use features you may not have known existed in WebAssign.
+Keep reading to discover and learn how to use new WebAssign tools and features you may not have known existed.

 Did you know… you can ask your students to show their work in WebAssign?

 Give your students an opportunity to explain their reasoning by enabling Show My Work for a few assignment questions.
 You can make Show My Work optional or require it as part of the students’ grade for a question.
 When you allow Show My Work, your students can enter formatted text and math expressions in the answer box under the question.
-Students can also upload files, such as digital images of a whiteboard or paper sketch, an excel document, or a graphic created with a drawing application.
+Students can also upload files, such as digital images of a paper sketch, an excel document, or video.

-Pro Tip: Check out the help page to learn how to use Show My Work effectively.
+Pro Tip: Check out this article to learn how to use Show My Work effectively.

 Did you know… the ‘help’ button directs you to a guide for WebAssign?

 The help button located in the top right of the WebAssign platform is a how-to guide for everything you may need to do in your course.
-‘Help’ can answer simple questions like how to change a due date, or it can assist you in more complicated topics like customizing your course with custom questions and embedding media.
+‘Help’ can answer simple questions like how to change a due date, or it can assist you in more complicated topics like ways to customize your course.
 As a bonus, most topics also have related links at the bottom of each help page to further support you in finding the resource you need.

 To use this tool, click ‘help’ in the top right corner of your WebAssign home page and use the search box to find a topic.